michael8090/function-component/README.md

 Function as component

 Performance
-react demo：https://codesandbox.io/s/zealous-framework-m6gwg （toggle the checkbox to stop threejs updating，and type in `100000` to see how the perf goes with 100000 components）
+react demo：https://codesandbox.io/s/zealous-framework-m6gwg  (toggle the checkbox to stop threejs updating，and type in `100000` to see how the perf goes with 100000 components)

-FunctionComponent：https://github.com/michael8090/function-component（yarn start，type `doBenchmark()` in the console，or tick() to use chrome developer tool to analyse the performance)
+FunctionComponent：https://github.com/michael8090/function-component  (yarn start，type `doBenchmark()` in the console，or tick() to use chrome developer tool to analyse the performance)

 |                   | updating components | duration | GC                          |